julianlam/feps/fep/fe34/fep-fe34.md

 ## Authentication

 Authentication is the process of verifying the origin of an object.
+It is performed in order to protect an application from [spoofing](https://en.wikipedia.org/wiki/Spoofing_attack) attacks.

 ActivityPub object is considered authentic if any of the following conditions are met: